Why and how to make a DIY Insect Hotel to encourage beneficial insects and bees to visit your backyard.

 We started our multi-day hike by trekking through Sisi Park along the Traun river in Bad Ischl, Austria.
-It just so happened that while we were there, a garden show was being held in the park and as we were departing the park, I spied this insect house for sale.
+It just so happened that while we were there, a garden show was being held in the park and as we were departing the park, I spied this wooden insect house for sale.

 I snapped a quick picture with the full intent of building one when we returned back home.

 Better late than never…right?
 Truthfully, this has been up for almost a year…so is a fairly established hotel.

 Our wooden insect hotel is placed near the marsh and our garden, with the hopes of it having its ‘no vacancy' sign up often.
 I probably need to get a listing on Hotels.com for it.

 As organic gardeners, we are firm believers and ‘encouragers' of beneficial insects.
 We've seen firsthand what parasitic wasps can do to those nasty Tomato Horn Worms and how quickly a few ladybugs can decimate a horde of aphids.
 We welcome any and all bees to our humble garden and put out the welcome sign in the form of Bee Balm, Zinnia, Lavender and Dill.

 To that end, we are always looking for more ways to encourage those friendly bugs to make our home their home and this wooden insect house is just another way to induce them.

 While a little more expensive, we used cedar because of its weather resistant properties.
 We didn't want to use pressure treated wood given the chemicals involved in that process.